jerdog/auth0-blog/_posts/2018-08-15-react-and-storybook-a-tale-of-reusability.markdown

 </p>

 Style changes are well integrated into our workflow.
 It's truly amazing that we can preview our components this way without having to touch our actual application code.
 We can develop our component in isolation and then use them in the app whenever we want.

+{% include tweet_quote.html quote_text="Just like with `create-react-app`, we can make changes to the structure, content, or style of a React component and it will be updated in Storybook!
+We can visualize our components without running our app." %}

 As discussed before, `UIButton` has three different presentations.
 The best way to organize that would be through CSS classes and props.